Skip to main content

 Fiber

-This is one of the fastest internet connections available, utilizing light to rapidly transmit data over long distances.
+One of the fastest connections available, this uses flashing light to transmit data over long distances.

 Cable